Job JSON specification¶

 Notes:

-Term operator means an elevated accsyn user - administrator or employee with read access to (default) volume
+- The term operator means an elevated accsyn user - administrator or employee with read access to the (default) volume

-Neither the source volume is given here as source, just a relative path.
-When no source volume or share is given, the default volume is assumed being the source.
+- Neither is the source volume given here as source, just a relative path.
+When no source volume or share is given, the default volume is assumed to be the source.

 Corresponding full expanded syntax for reference, assuming the workspace code/name is "thecompany":